acrogecko/diamond/README.md

 Edit `hosts` and put in the correct host IP.

 Look at `ansible.sh`
-- Run the first command (with the proper keypair file path) to see if Ansible is happy.
+- You may run the first command (with the proper keypair file path) to see if Ansible is happy.
 - Run the second command (with the proper keypair file path) to deploy the coin daemon.

 ## Questions